rinoScremin/Open-Cluster/README.md

 ---

 If you want, I can also **draw a small diagram showing head node ↔ workers with RAM/disk paths and ZMQ ports** so it’s visually clear for the README.
 Do you want me to do that next?
+FUCK OFF DEEP SEEK KEEP CREATING ME HENTI PORN